Poles of cubic differentials and ends of convex $\mathbb{RP}^2$-surfaces: Bordification of cubic differentials around poles

-whenever $|z|-c\geq r_0'$, for some constants $C',r_0'>0$.
+where the constants $C',r_0'>0$ are universal.
 The required inequality follows. \end{proof} \begin{remark} A stronger estimate is given in \cite[Theorem 5.7]{dumas-wolf} with the upper bound $C|z|^{-\frac{1}{2}}e^{-\sqrt{6}|z|}$.
-However, the exponent of the $|z|$-factor is nonessential for our method in Sections \ref{sec_6}. \end{remark}
+However, the exponent of the $|z|$-factor is nonessential for our method in Chapter \ref{sec_6}. \end{remark}